-GREATER LIFE GRIEF COUNSELING SERVICES
+GREATER LIFE GRIEF THERAPY SERVICES

 "Grief is the last act of love we have to give to those we loved.
 Where there is deep grief, there was great love.”- Anonymous